 - Preheat oven to 375 degrees F.

-- Line a large cookie sheet with parchment paper and set aside.
+- Line a cookie sheet with parchment paper and set aside.

 - In a medium sized bowl, toss together the cherry tomatoes with smashed garlic, salt, pepper and olive oil.